nickwarren47/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: When I attempted to add a new toy, I got a "500 Internal Server Error", so I looked at the Rails terminal (where I ran "rails s" command) and saw that it is traced back to the "create" action in our controller.
+  From there, I looked to see if there were any spelling mistakes and the "Toy.create" had the spelling mistake of "Toys.create".

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: I found the error "Unexpected end of JSON input" when I tried to use the like feature.
+  This means that we need to add a "render json:" line of code for this feature to update.

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: When I clicked on the "Donate to GoodWill" button, I got a "404 error" with a "RoutingError".
+  Therefore, we must add a route for the "destroy" action